Croxy/The-Modern-Python-Bootcamp/BooleanAndConditionalLogic/README.md

 ![Conditional Check Flow](ConditionalCheckFlow.png "Conditional Check Flow")

 In Python you can do a standalone *if* statement without a followup *else* statement.
-The below is still valid syntax, and will follow the "Arya Stark" line from the flowchart above.
+The example code below will follow the "Arya Stark" line from the flowchart above unless name doesn't equal "Arya Stark".
+If name equals a different value nothing will happen.

 ```
 if name == "Arya Stark":